There are several educational bodies offering health and safety training. IOSH and NEBOSH are two of the most well-known and respected.

 NEBOSH courses are typically aimed at professionals who want a career in health and safety management, such as:

-The NEBOSH National General Certificate, our most popular NEBSOH course, is a Level 2 qualification, equivalent to an A-Level.
-It’s more challenging than the starter courses and needs a greater time and financial commitment.
+The NEBOSH National General Certificate, our most popular NEBOSH course, is a Level 3 qualification, equivalent to an A-Level.
+It’s more challenging than IOSH’s courses and need a greater time and financial commitment.

-There are no entry requirements but because this is a more advanced course, you’ll usually be encouraged to get a level 2 health and safety qualification beforehand, so you’re prepared for the content within the syllabus.
-To pass the General Certificate, you must pass an open book exam and a practical risk assessment project.
+There are no entry requirements, but because this is a more advanced course, you’ll usually be encouraged to get a level 2 health and safety qualification beforehand, so you’re prepared for the content within the syllabus.

 Find out more about NEBOSH courses in our NEBOSH FAQs.